aedbarioni/DisorderedLasers/README.md

 - `BasinOfAttraction` : This folder contains codes to calculate the average size of the basin of attraction and the convergence score (1 if it converges and 0 if it doesn't) for each perturbed initial condition.

 All codes were tested and run in MATLAB 2024b.
-To run the codes, download all files in this repository to a folder of your choice and run one of the `main` scripts of your choice.
+To run the codes, download all files in this repository to a folder of your choice and run one of the scripts of the main folder.
 All codes generate/include the required data to run the simulations and optimization; simulations can take a few minutes on a standard laptop.

 # License